marcelpetersen/HAVI/readme.md

 HAVI
 ==================
 HAVI is your newest travel diary that is always in reach.
-You'll remember every detail of your most epic travel through the country.
+You'll remember every detail of your most epic travel trip through the country.
 With pictures, memo notes and detailed locations on a map you will create the best diary to retell your stories.
 Explore here how its works.

+HAVI is your newest travel diary that is always in reach.
+The application let you post your travel trips and share it with family and friends all around the world.
+Relive every second of your trip and someone else's trip whenever you want through pictures, memo notes and detailed locations.

 Frameworks